theguardian/CherryStrap/README.md

 4. Visit http://yo.ur.i.p:7889
 5. Develop!

+## Notes
+OpenSSL/pyOpenSSL must be installed if https:// is enabled

 ## License and Copyright

 All code is offered under the GPLv2 license, unless otherwise noted.
 Please see